-Dinesh Khanna, MD, MS, Marvin & Betty Danto Research Professor of Connective Tissue Research and Associate Professor of Internal Medicine in the Division of Rheumatology, is the director of the University of Michigan Scleroderma Program effective July 1, 2011.
+Dinesh Khanna, MD, MS, Frederick G..L.
+Huetwell Professor of Rheumatology and Associate Professor of Internal Medicine in the Division of Rheumatology, is the director of the University of Michigan Scleroderma Program effective July 1, 2011.

 Originally from New Delhi, India, Dr. Khanna received his medical degree from the University College of Medical Sciences.
-He completed postdoctoral training as an intern and resident in internal medicine at Wright State University School of Medicine in Dayton, Ohio, and a clinical and research fellowship in rheumatology and a master’s in clinical research at the University of California at Los Angeles School of Medicine.
-Dr. Khanna most recently was Assistant Professor of Medicine at the David Geffen School of Medicine at UCLA.
-He was also Clinical Director of UCLA’s Scleroderma Clinic.
+He completed his postdoctoral training as an intern and resident in internal medicine at Wright State University School of Medicine in Dayton, Ohio, and a clinical and research fellowship in rheumatology and a master’s in clinical research at the University of California at Los Angeles School of Medicine.
+Dr. Khanna was Assistant Professor of Medicine at the David Geffen School of Medicine at UCLA.
+He was also the Clinical Director of UCLA’s Scleroderma Clinic.

-Dr. Khanna is the author of over 160 peer-reviewed publications and book chapters.
+Dr. Khanna is the author of over 200 peer-reviewed publications and book chapters.
 He has won numerous awards, including the 2007 Spirit of Leadership Award and the 2011 “Best Doctor of the Year” award from the Scleroderma Foundation.
 He is board certified in rheumatology.
 Dr. Khanna is currently funded by the National Institutes of Health and is particularly interested in the design of clinical trials and assessing patient reported outcomes in patients with scleroderma and leading novel international clinical trials in scleroderma.
+He is leading the recently funded investigator-initiated trial were recently award a $7 million investigator-initiated award from Bristol-Myers Squibb to conduct an international clinical trial in patients with diffuse systemic sclerosis.
+The 7 million dollar Abatacept Systemic SclErosis Trial (ASSET) evaluates abatacept (Orencia®), which is FDA approved for the treatment of rheumatoid arthritis, to reduce the symptoms of sclerosis.
+In addition, mechanistic work in the trial is supported by the NIH/NIAID as part of the Clinical Autoimmunity Center of Excellence grant to the University of Michigan (PI: Dr. David Fox; Project PI: Dr. Dinesh Khanna).
+More information on the ASSET trial can be found at www.scleroderma-asset-study.org.

 See a listing of Dr. Khanna’s publications on PubMed, a service of the National Library of Medicine.